zopencommunity/meta/README.md

  - ZOPEN_GIT_DEPS="git make m4 help2man perl makeinfo xz autoconf automake gettext"

 If you want to build from the GIT clone, you can see you will need to have more software pre-installed.

-## A note about licenses

-We are dealing with Open Source technologies here - but they do have a variety of licenses.

-### GPL V3.0

-- m4
--